danielfm/archlinux-workstation/README.md

 Then, re-run the playbook to apply the configuration.

-**Note:** This setup will only be activated if you provide data for both security keys, so you have a backup in case you lose your main key.
+**Note:** Make sure to enable more than one key, so you have a way to log back in with a backup key in case you lose your main key.

 #### YubiKey + GnuPG Setup